2006-07: Joe Morrow was chosen in the second round, 28th overall, of the 2007 WHL Bantam Draft by the Portland Winterhawks.

 2012-13: Morrow spent his first pro season in the AHL.
 He began the year with Penguins affiliate Wilkes-Barre Scranton, appearing in 57 games, and then finished the year with Texas after being acquired by Dallas in exchange for Brenden Morrow in a March trade.
 In 66 AHL games between the two teams he scored 5 goals with 14 assists and was -4 with 39 penalty minutes.
 In eight playoff games with Texas he scored 2 goals with 1 assist and was -1 with 8 penalty minutes.
 Joe Morrow was obtained by Boston in July of 2013 as part of the multi-player trade involving Tyler Seguin and Loui Eriksson.

-A mobile and aggressive two-way defenseman who can play in all situations, Joe Morrow has seen his stock rise meteorically since his draft year in 2010-11.
-Playing with poise and maturity far beyond his years, Morrow possesses the ability to retrieve the puck from his own zone and start the play up ice.
+Morrow is a mobile and aggressive two-way defenseman who can play in all situations.
+He plays with poise and maturity and possesses the ability to retrieve the puck from his own zone and start the play up ice.
 His puck-distribution ability is top notch and he has a hard and heavy shot that typically hits the net.
-He also owns a high hockey IQ and does an excellent job of keeping his head up when moving the puck up ice and carrying it along the blue line.
+Morrow owns a high hockey IQ and does an excellent job of keeping his head up when moving the puck up ice and carrying it along the blue line.
+Knee injuries have hampered his progress but when healthy he has been a steady, reliable two-way defenseman who controls the pace of play.